chris-townsend/project-two/README.md

 #

-1. Whack A Mole Heading - When you first arrive at the homepage, the main heading "Whack-A-Mole" flashes up and grow on the screen over 2 seconds.
+1. <b> Whack A Mole Heading -</b> When you first arrive at the homepage, the main heading "Whack-A-Mole" flashes up and grow on the screen over 2 seconds.
 This has been accomplished by using *keyframes* with *image-grow*.
 I have added a suitable image of a man digging a hole under the main heading which also grows on the screen with the heading.
 The heading and image has been set to grow from a scale of 0.4 to 1.

 ![Title-grow](./assets/images/readme-images/heading-image-grow.webp)
 ![Title-full](./assets/images/readme-images/heading-image-full.webp)

-2. Homepage game animation - Below my title, I have added an animation of the game.
+2. <b> Homepage game animation -</b> Below my title, I have added an animation of the game.
 The moles will pop up randomly on the holes, This has been added as a bit of fun and to engage the user.
 I have created this from using the same JavaScript code as on my game page.
 At first this was showing quite a lot of errors in the console due to conflicting code trying to run on different pages - please see bugs/fixes.

 ![Homepage Animation](./assets/images/readme-images/home-animation.webp)

-3. Home buttons - Under my animation I have added 3 buttons, Play which directs you to the game page and a Contact and Instructions button which open up as pop-up modals.
+3. <b> Home buttons -</b> Under my animation I have added 3 buttons, Play which directs you to the game page and a Contact and Instructions button which open up as pop-up modals.
 I have added style to the buttons when hovered over to give feedback to the user that is it interactive.
 Icons have been added to the Contact and Instructions buttons to give more UX.
 The icons have been taken from [Font Awesome](https://fontawesome.com/).

 ![Home Buttons Hover Effect](./assets/images/readme-images/homepage-buttons.webp)

-4. Contact Modal - The contact modal has been styled similar to the instructions modal in terms of style and features.
+4. <b> Contact Modal -</b>  The contact modal has been styled similar to the instructions modal in terms of style and features.
 The X to close the modal changes colour on hover to give feedback to the user and also a user can click anywhere outside the modal to close it.
 ![Contact pop up modal](./assets/images/readme-images/contact-us-modal.webp)

 ![Send email button](./assets/images/readme-images/send-email-button.webp)

-On hover of the send-email button, it turns green to give feedback to the user and shows interactivity.
+*On hover of the send-email button, it turns green to give feedback to the user and shows interactivity.*
 ![Contact form requirements](./assets/images/readme-images/required-form-modal.webp)

 The contact form will pop up with a *required* warning box if the form has not been filled out correctly.
 It requires a name and email address for the form to be accepted.